jannicz/appointment-picker/README.md

 All appointment-picker styles are namespaced with `.appo-picker`, i.e. `.appo-picker-list-item`.
 Depending on your project, you can either overwrite them using your own CSS or by modifying the provided CSS.

 ## Best practices
-- appointment-picker neither installs anyevent listeners outside of the input nor it adds any dom elements until it is opened by the user
+- appointment-picker neither installs any event listeners outside of the input nor it adds any dom elements until it is opened by the user
 - it can be destroyed using its the exposed destroy method that causes all event listeners and dom elements to be removed (i.e. if used in a single page application)

 ## AMD / CommonJS wrapper